Fahad-40/Links-Page/README.md

 While building this project, I learned:

-How to create centered layouts using Flexbox.
+- How to create perfectly **centered layouts** using Flexbox.
-How to use linear gradients for beautiful backgrounds and borders.
+- How to use **linear gradients** for attractive backgrounds and borders.
-How to apply hover transitions and shadows for interactive effects.
+- How to add **hover transitions and shadow effects** for interactive designs.
-The importance of clean typography and spacing for a polished look.
+- The importance of **clean typography, spacing, and alignment** for a polished, professional UI.

 ---

-## 🛠️ Technologies Used

-- **HTML5**
-- **CSS3 (CSS Grid Layout)**

----
+Feel free to connect with me or suggest improvements! 😊
+🔗 [Your Portfolio Link] | 💼 [LinkedIn] | 🐙 [GitHub]